 13 Oct 2021

-From the cool-climate varietals of the Tamar Valley and the sophisticated Semillon's of the Margaret River, to the world famous Shiraz of the Barossa, Australia is blessed with some of the world’s best wine.
+From the cool-climate varietals of the Tamar Valley to the sophisticated Semillon's of the Margaret River, Australia is blessed with some of the world’s best wine.

 As a result, no matter where you are, there is a winery experience waiting to be enjoyed.
-With few exceptions, the best wineries in Australia are open to the public and many host events and festivals throughout the year.
+With few exceptions, the best wineries in Australia are open to the public and many host festivals and events throughout the year.